andremanns/Modelling-the-Abundance-of-UK-Butterflies/README.md

 <h3 align='left'>Figure 3a: Relative Abundance of UK Butterflies</h3>

-**Figure 3a illustrates the change in long and short term relative abundance (RA) for all 17 study species.
-Note that long term equates to the period 1993-2023, and short term 2013-2023.
+**Figure 3a illustrates the change in long and short term relative abundance (RA) for all 17 species analysed.
+Note that 'long term' relates to the period 1993-2023, and 'short term' 2013-2023.
 Species with decreasing RA are highlighted below the plot.
 To see how the plot was produced, click here.**
 <p align='left'><img src='images/executive_summary/long_term_vs_short_term.png' width=760></p>

 ## 4. General Insights